prehans/DevOps-Training/AWS/README.md

 # Amazon EC2

+## Capability of EC2 are :

+Renting virtual machines (EC2)
+Storing data on virtual drives (EBS)
+Distributing load across machine(ELB)
+Scaling the services using the auto scaling group.

 Amazon EC2 (Elastic Compute Cloud) is a web service provided by AWS (Amazon Web Services) that offers scalable virtual servers in the cloud.
 It allows you to run applications and services on virtual machines (called instances) with flexible configuration options.
 Here’s a breakdown of key details about Amazon EC2:

 ### 1. **Instance Types**